 ABOUT

-As a performer, Nossek is an avid proponent of new music, and believes strongly that the voices of all composers deserve to be heard.
-They have commissioned works from fellow composers such as Spencer Evans and Ahmed Al Abaca, and plan to formally premiere them in 2025.
+As a performer, Nossek is an avid proponent of new music and believes strongly that the voices of all composers deserve to be heard.
+They have commissioned works from fellow composers such as Spencer Evans and Ahmed Al Abaca, and plan to formally premiere them in 2026.
 While studying at the University of Arizona, Nossek held the position of principal clarinet and principal bass clarinet in the UA Wind Ensemble and participated in the Arizona Symphony Orchestra, the Vulpes Wind Quintet, and the Avian Trio.
 Nossek is a 2021 University of Arizona President’s Competition winner for their performance of Scott McAllister’s Black Dog.
-They are a founding member of the newly formed Nosfera Trio, along with Gabby Cioca (Viola) and Jared Aragón (Piano), and as of January 2025 they are the Artistic Coordinator for True Concord Voices & Orchestra.
+They are a founding member of the newly formed Nosfera Trio, along with Gabby Cioca (Viola) and Jared Aragón (Piano), and as of January 2025 they are the Artistic Coordinator for twice Grammy-nominated True Concord Voices & Orchestra.

 Nossek is gender-fluid and uses any pronouns.
 Outside of music, their interests include film, horror fiction, watching Veep for the sixtieth time, and roller coaster design.